teaminmedias-pluswerk/ke_search/Documentation/Statistics/Index.rst

 .. image:: ../Images/Statistics/statistics-1.png

-You can see the statistics in the backend module by selecting "Searchword statistics".
+You can see the statistics in the backend module by selecting "Searchword statistics", or by using the dashboard widget.

+The dashboard widget shows the search phrases used in the last seven days for the whole system (ignoring the folders in which the data is stored).

-This function shows a simple statistic of the submitted searchwords of the last 10 days.
-The statistic shows the cumulative values for single searchwords yet.
+The backend module function shows a simple statistic of the submitted searchwords of the last 30 days.
+The statistic shows the cumulative values for single searchwords.
 Maybe this will be extended in a later version.

 .. image:: ../Images/Statistics/statistics-2.png